Skip to main content

 GitHub Copilot.md.github/copilot-instructions.md

-To make skills work inside a sandbox, you bake the skill files into the image at the paths the agent expects.
+To make skills work inside a sandbox, bake the skill files into the image at the paths the agent expects.

 Any Agent

-from tensorlake.applications import Image
+from tensorlake import Image

-SKILLS_IMAGE = (
+image = (

-Image(name="with-skills", base_image="python:3.11-slim")
+Image(name="with-skills", base_image="tensorlake/ubuntu-systemd")

-.run("apt-get update && apt-get install -y nodejs npm")
+.run("apt-get update && apt-get install -y nodejs npm python3 python3-pip")

 .run("npm install -g skills")